reillypascal/personalsite-ssg/pages/posts/2024/11/ssgs-are-nice.md

 description: Making it easier to blog, and to use my site instead of social media
 canonical_url: https://reillyspitzfaden.com/posts/2024/11/ssgs-are-nice
 date: 2024-11-23
-categories: [ "webdev", "indieweb", "programming", "blog" ]
+tags: [ "post", "webdev", "indieweb", "programming" ]
-tags: post
 ---

 I finally have a static site generator ([Eleventy](https://www.11ty.dev/)) set up for my site!
 I had taken a break from blogging as of mid June this year because my initial workflow was untenable.